 On the Las Vegas strip, two unlikely men rendezvous: Samuel Hill, an ill-kempt desert miner, and Benjamin Jabowski, a John Birch Society dandy from the city.
 Intent on some sort of mayhem, ...
 See full summary »

 Bennie travels to Buenos Aires to find his long-missing older brother, a once-promising writer who is now a remnant of his former self.
 Bennie's discovery of his brother's near-finished play might hold the answer to understanding their shared past and renewing their bond.

 Francis Ford Coppola

-Having discovered that she is pregnant, Natalie Ravenna (Shirley Knight), a Long Island housewife panics and leaves home to see if she might just possibly have made something different out of herself; if she can manage to unshackle her grocery list worth of responsibilities that add up to a life with a husband she loves.
+Having discovered that she is pregnant, Natalie Ravenna, a Long Island housewife panics and leaves home to see if she might just possibly have made something different out of herself; if she can manage to unshackle her grocery list worth of responsibilities that add up to a life with a husband she loves.
 In a motel room where Natalie stops to rest during the day, she sits motionless on the bed, and experiences the exuberance of complete freedom and the queasy feelings of new beginnings.
-Natalie continues on with her journey and picks up a young hitch-hiker -Killer (James Caan), an attractive brain-damaged football player.
-It is through Killer that poses a more disturbing question to Natalie than that of domestic responsibility.
+Natalie continues on with her journey and picks up a young hitch-hiker named Killer, an attractive brain-damaged football player.
+It is through Killer that a more disturbing question is posed to Natalie than that of domestic responsibility.
 How deeply are we wedded to chance meetings and are we responsible for the crimes that we witness?
 Written by

 Was this review helpful to you?